 With this year’s construction though Kicking Horse Canyon having already started, Tim and co. left early enough to get to Golden (from Canmore) by 7 am.
 And by “early enough” we mean the night before.

-They stayed at a hotel near Golden that had easy access to a station (within walking distance of the hotel, in fact).
+They stayed at a hotel near Golden that had easy access to a fast charging station (within walking distance of the hotel, in fact).
 To his surprise, though, the hotel itself had a charging station.
-He charged it—for free— had a full charge to head for the helicopter the following morning.
+He charged it—for free—overnight, and had a full charge to head for the helicopter the following morning.

 Tim met up with his clients in the morning, and the skiing surpassed all our expectations, as it almost always does in the Purcell Mountains.
 “1500m of blower powder skiing,” as Tim put it.
 They high fived the day away, and with nearly a full charge, the drive home to Canmore was a breeze.